illing2005/murcss/Readme.md

 Requirements
 -
 MurCSS needs some additional python packages.
-If you install MurCSS using pypi, they will be downloaded and installed automatically.
+If you install MurCSS using [PyPI][], they will be downloaded and installed automatically.
 * Matplotlib >= 1.1.0
 * Basemap
 * NumPy >= 1.5.0